-- · Portland cement 200g of cement per puck is needed if using Styrofoam bowl molds lb. bag = 9000g cement = 45 pucks - · disposable plastic cups (Solo cups or a cheaper equivalent) 8 to 10 cups are needed for each group - · polystyrene ("styrofoam") bowls (12 oz.) two bowls per student are needed - · ruler - · popsicle sticks/plastic spoons or knives (something to stir the paste) two per student are needed - · plastic wrap 1 roll should be more than enough - · permanent marker (Sharpie® or cheaper equivalent)
+- Portland cement 200g of cement per puck is needed if using Styrofoam bowl molds Note: Portland cement can be purchased from a local hardware store in a variety of sizes, 20 lb. bag = 9000g cement = 45 pucks - disposable plastic cups (Solo cups or a cheaper equivalent) 8 to 10 cups are needed for each group - polystyrene ("styrofoam") bowls (12 oz.) two bowls per student are needed - ruler - popsicle sticks/plastic spoons or knives (something to stir the paste) two per student are needed - plastic wrap 1 roll should be more than enough - permanent marker - plastic sandwich bags OPTIONAL (needed if you want to store the cracked pucks after testing) - latex/non-latex gloves OPTIONAL (for students to wear while mixing the cement if desired)